- Weighs over four pounds and is 17 inches long.

 People have been begging for this one, and while I intended to save it until the week that I, you know, actually packed my hospital bag, apparently a whole lot of you prefer to be proactive and pack it super early.
 Or else you just plan to obsess about it for five or six more weeks.
 (That I kind of actually relate to.)

-If you’re looking for a REALLY COMPREHENSIVE list — a list that was written for the people, by the people — look no further than this one, compiled by Emily at not that you asked… She asked for hospital bag packing tips from her readers, and OH, BUT THEY HAD TIPS.
+If you’re looking for a REALLY COMPREHENSIVE list — a list that was written for the people, by the people — look no further than this one (scroll down to read), compiled by Emily at not that you asked… She asked for hospital bag packing tips from her readers, and OH, BUT THEY HAD TIPS.
 Lots and lots of tips.
-The resulting list is…long.
+The resulting list is…long (scroll down to read).
 Yes.
 And it would require quite a large suitcase to bring EVERYTHING there, but you should still definitely print that list out, read Emily’s comments and reasoning for each item, and winnow your own priorities and list down from there.

 That said, I also have My Own Opinions I Must Subject You To.
 It’s in my contract.
 The one in my head.
 I take it very seriously.